modernish/modernish/README.md

   `export` command, a subsequent `unset` command does not remove that export flag again.
 Workaround: assign to the variable first, then unset it to unexport it.
 (Found on AT&T ksh JM-93u-2011-02-08; Busybox 1.27.0 ash)
+* `BUG_UNSETXP`: When the allexport shell option is active, the shell's 'unset' command incorrectly causes the variable name to gain the export attribute.
+  (Found on: dash)
 * `BUG_VARPREFIX`: On a shell with the `VARPREFIX` feature, expansions of type `${!`*prefix*`@}` and `${!`*prefix*`*}` do not find the variable name *prefix* itself.
 (AT&T ksh93)